stevecaldwell77/MooseX-Storage-IO-AmazonDynamoDB/README.md

 ## BREAKING CHANGES IN v0.07

 v0.07 transitioned the underlying DynamoDB client from [Amazon::DynamoDB](https://metacpan.org/pod/Amazon::DynamoDB) to [Paws::Dynamodb](https://metacpan.org/pod/Paws::Dynamodb), in order to stay more up-to-date with AWS features.
 Any existing code which customized the client configuration will break when upgrading to v0.07.
-Support for creating tables was also dropped.
+Support for creating tables was also removed.

 The following role parameters were removed: client\_attr, client\_builder\_method, client\_class, client\_args\_method, host, port, ssl, dynamodb\_local, create\_table\_method.